-The front end of the site is powered by React which give you App like responsiveness and even Offline capabilities making for a much nicer user experience.
-This is clearly where the websites are heading, see some of our recent serverless sites here
+The front end of the site is powered by React which give you app-like responsiveness and even offline capabilities making for a much nicer user experience.
+Many digital spaces are moving in this direction, even we have started creating serverless websites.

 For the backend, check out the beautifully clean backend for Netlify CMS.
 It’s a single page React App so it’s lightning fast and customisable.
-Custom fields similar to WordPress ACF are easily added to each page, post or settings page.
+Custom fields similar to WordPress ACF are easily added to each page.

 Are there any downsides?

-Only a couple, it’s not a feature rich as WordPress just yet and the community is still small but growing.
-It’s a much more developer driven platform with no click and installs plugins for non-developers which is usually a good thing.
-Anything that can break the site is in the code where it should be.
-One thing that may surprise WordPress users is that you need to wait for the site to build every time you edit the site or add content.
+One other thing that may surprise WordPress users is that you need to wait for the site to build every time you edit the site or add content.
 Netlify provides an interface to see the build process progress and once complete you will see the changes on the live site.